postgresml/korvus/README.md

 ## 🦅 What is Korvus?

-Korvus is an all-in-one, open-source RAG (Retrieval-Augmented Generation) pipeline built for PostgreSQL.
-It combines LLMs, vector memory, embedding generation, reranking, and pruning models into a single, efficient query, maximizing performance and simplifying your search architecture.
+Korvus is an all-in-one, open-source RAG (Retrieval-Augmented Generation) pipeline built for Postgres.
+It combines LLMs, vector memory, embedding generation, reranking, summarization and custom models into a single query, maximizing performance and simplifying your search architecture.

 ## 🏆 Why Korvus?

-Korvus stands out by harnessing the full power of PostgreSQL for RAG operations:
+Korvus stands out by harnessing the full power of Postgres for RAG operations:

-1. **PostgreSQL-Native RAG**: Korvus leverages PostgreSQL's robust capabilities, allowing you to perform complex RAG operations directly within your database.
-This approach eliminates the need for external services and API calls, significantly reducing latency and complexity.
+1. **Postgres-Native RAG**: Korvus leverages Postgres' robust capabilities, allowing you to perform complex RAG operations directly within your database.
+This approach eliminates the need for external services and API calls, significantly reducing latency and complexity many times over.

 2. **Single Query Efficiency**: With Korvus, your entire RAG pipeline - from embedding generation to text generation - is executed in a single SQL query.
 This "one query to rule them all" approach simplifies your architecture and boosts performance.

-3. **Scalability and Performance**: By building on PostgreSQL, Korvus inherits its excellent scalability and performance characteristics.
+3. **Scalability and Performance**: By building on Postgres, Korvus inherits its excellent scalability and performance characteristics.
 As your data grows, Korvus grows with it, maintaining high performance even with large datasets.

 ## ⚡ Key Features

+- **Simplified Architecture**: Replace complex service oriented architectures with a single, powerful query.
+- **High Performance**: Eliminates API calls and data movement for faster processing and greater reliability.
+- **Open Source**: Improve your developer experience with open source software and models that run locally in Docker too.
+- **Multi-Language Support**: Use Korvus with Python, JavaScript and Rust.
+Open an issue to vote for other language support.
 - **Unified Pipeline**: Combine embedding generation, vector search, reranking, and text generation in one query.
-- **Multi-Language Support**: Use Korvus with Python, JavaScript, C, or Rust.
-- **High Performance**: Eliminates API calls and data movement for faster processing.
-- **Simplified Architecture**: Replace complex microservices with a single, powerful query.
-- **SQL-Powered**: Under the hood, Korvus operations are powered by efficient SQL queries.
+- **Postgres-Powered**: Under the hood, Korvus operations are powered by efficient SQL queries on a time-tested database platform.

 ## 🧩 System Architecture